GrammaTech/gtirb/README.md

 ## Using Serialized GTIRB Data

-The serialized [protobuf][] data produced by GTIRB allows for exploration and manipulation in the language of your choice.
+GTIRB uses a serialized format that consists of an 8-byte signature followed by serialized [protobuf][] data.
+The protobuf data allows for exploration and manipulation in the language of your choice.
 The [Google protocol buffers][] homepage lists the languages in which protocol buffers can be used directly; users of other languages can convert the protobuf-formatted data to JSON format and then use the JSON data in their applications.